airhartm/fizzbuzz/README.md

 6. **Improve Documentation**: Expand upon inline comments and code documentation to make the project accessible to new learners, explaining both jQuery and modern JavaScript elements.

 ## Acknowledgements

-This project was initially developed for educational purposes during a front-end web development certification course.
-Special thanks to the course instructors for their foundational guidance in jQuery.
+This project was initially developed for educational purposes during a front-end web development certification course hosted by the defunct coding bootcamp site Thinkful.
+Special thanks to Thinkful's instructors for their foundational guidance in jQuery.